-At present he is professor in Band Conducting & Composing at the Fontys University of the Arts Tilburg and resident conductor of the Royal Symphonic Winds Orpheus Tilburg.
-He is also a Global Experience Director at the Stanfort Faculty of Music Singapore and an associate conductor with the Netherlands Police Orchestra.
-Hardy is playing an active role as guest conductor, clinician, lecturer and judge particularly in Singapore and Italy and he also has had occasional engagements as guest conductor in USA, Canada, Israel, Hong Kong and many European countries.
+At present he is professor in Band Conducting & Composing at the Fontys Academy of the Arts Tilburg and resident conductor of the Royal Symphonic Winds Orpheus Tilburg.
+He is also an associate teacher/adjudicator at the Hitmaker Global Academy Singapore and an associate conductor with the Netherlands Police Orchestra.
+Hardy is playing an active role as guest conductor, clinician, lecturer and adjudicator particularly in Singapore and Italy and he also has had occasional engagements as guest conductor in USA, Canada, Israel, Hong Kong and many European countries.

 For his achievements in the field of wind music in general and specially for the Corpo Bandistico di Borgosatollo, this city awarded Hardy their honorary citizenship in 2016.